-WARNING
+▲ WARNING

 Gasoline is extremely flammable and can be explosive under certain conditions, creating the potential for serious burns.
-When refueling, servicing fuel system, draining gasoline and/or adjusting the carburetor: Stop engine and allow it to cool before refueling.
-DO NOT smoke.
-Make sure the area is well ventilated and free from any source of flame or sparks, including the pilot light of any appliance.
-DO NOT fill the tank so the fuel level rises into the filler neck or level surface of level gauge.
-If the tank is overfilled, heat may cause the fuel to expand and overflow through the vents in the tank cap.
-Wipe off any spilled gasoline immediately.
+Turn the ignition switch to "OFF".
+Do not smoke.
+Make sure the area is well-ventilated and free from any source of flame or sparks; this includes any appliance with a pilot light.
+Never fill the tank completely to the top.
+If the tank is filled completely to the top, heat may cause the fuel to expand and overflow through the vents in the tank cap.
+After refueling, make sure the tank cap is closed securely.
+If gasoline is spilled on the fuel tank, wipe it off immediately.